2600hz/kazoo5/doc/announcements.md

     `ibrowse` will be replaced by `core/kazoo_web/kz_http` which is using Erlang `httpc`. `kz_http` is the new HTTP client module now and the previous `kz_http` module is renamed to `kz_http_util`.

-    If you maintain code apart from Kazoo that uses `ibrowse`, please either covert to equivalent functionality with `kz_http=/=httpc` or plan how you'll build your custom code with your own dependency of `ibrowse`.
+    If you maintain code apart from {% BRAND_NAME %} that uses `ibrowse`, please either covert to equivalent functionality with `kz_http=/=httpc` or plan how you'll build your custom code with your own dependency of `ibrowse`.